ellakoa/postcard-poem/content/posts/white-horses.md

   Crashing onshore in a rhythmic way.

-  The other day they were full of rage a rage, of a storm, with wild winds that wouldn’t conform.
+  The other day they were full of rage a rage, of a storm that wouldn’t conform.

   Outside the bay white horses paced